nnako/freeplane/.github/ISSUE_TEMPLATE/feature_request.md

 ### 1. Title

-Describe the feature you are requesting in one sentence.
+Describe the requested feature in one sentence.
 Example: “Add a batch rename function for tags.”

 ### 2. Current Workflow Challenges